lokesh-madireddi/Content/jenkins.md

 Then Manage jenkings --> Security --> Authraization "Role Based Strategy" ---> Save Then comes option to assign roles.

+Trivy - used to scan images for Vulnarabilities.
 In Jenkins We have concepts like Agents, Role Based Access control, Shared Libraries, Email notifications.